ElectrodeYT/bvpm/README.md

 It's dependency support is very dumb, and it will probably destroy itself really quickly when faced with a hard situation.

 # File format
-The .bvp file format is just a .tar file (no compression, although if the libarchive installion supports compressed TAR files there is no reason we can't either)
+The .bvp file format is just a .tar file (can be compressed, if the installed libarchive supports it)

 The file has two/three extra files in it: